jackbeecher23/polymarket/README.md

 2. Fill out the envtemplate with your information
 3. save template as .env

-#### Modifying the code
-This code was all written for NFL regular season games.
-Since that is over, I have modified it to work with NBA games to show functionality.

 #### Running the code
 1. create a virtual env
 ```bash